-Each Thrilling Thursday throughout the month of October has been devoted to helping people survive and thrive after a major professional misfortune.
-The past two Thrilling Thursday articles have dealt with surviving a business failure and going on after being denied a raise.
-Next week, the final Thrilling Thursday for October will deal with surviving public embarrassment.
-This Thrilling Thursday is devoted to how to cope after you have been demoted at work.
+Recently articles in this space have been devoted to helping people survive and thrive after a major professional misfortune.
+Most recently articles have dealt with surviving a business failure and going on after being denied a raise.
+Next week, we will deal with surviving public embarrassment.
+This article is devoted to how to cope after you have been demoted at work.

 The fact remains however that it doesn’t matter why a person is demoted, it is human nature to desire to be raised up and not put down.
 So if one goes from supervisor to line worker, for example, there are bound to be some issues.
 There will be even more problems if one is demoted while a former subordinate is promoted.
 If one is demoted and begins working with people one used to supervise and not treat nicely another set of issues arises.

-No matter what the reason for the demotion and no matter who the people are one must work with in the future, it is time to get dressed: put on your big girl panties and your fake it until you make it dress.
+No matter what the reason for the demotion you must find a way forward.
+It is time to get dressed: put on your big girl panties, and your fake it until you make it (with work) dress.
 Even though demotion is normally an unpleasant experience, you must find a way to handle it with dignity and grace.
 There are several steps to take when you are demoted that may make handling the situation less onerous for you.

 After the demotion, take a breath.
 It is time to make decisions.
 You must decide to either:

 In sum, with careful planning, you can survive being demoted.
 In some cases, it is possible to thrive.
-So, the question for you this Thrilling Thursday is what is your advice for surviving a demotion?
+So, the question for you this wonderful day is what is your advice for surviving a demotion?